-With a focus on local and organic grocery items, we have fresh produce, fresh meat and seafood, cheese and dairy, fresh bread delivered daily, an in-house deli, house-made baked goods, a wide selection of bulk foods, and a large health and wellness department.
+With a focus on local and organic grocery items, we have fresh produce, fresh meat and seafood, cheese and dairy, fresh bread delivered daily, an in-house deli and kitchen, house-made baked goods, a wide selection of bulk foods, and a large health and wellness department.
 Since we are owned by our customers we stock the foods customers want to buy instead of the foods manufacturers want to sell.
-Our moderate size of 17,000 square feet makes us large enough to meet your needs and small enough to meet your neighbors!
+With two moderately sized stores located in adjacent communities, we are large enough to meet your needs and small enough to meet your neighbors!

 What is a co-op?

 The co-op is a business that is 100% owned by its co-op owners on a democratic basis, with one equity share per owner.
 The $150 River Valley Co-op owner equity investment is a purchase of stock.
 No co-op owner can purchase more than one equity share.
 This makes every owner an equal shareholder with a single vote.
 The board of directors in a cooperative is made up of co-op owners who are elected by the ownership to oversee and lead the cooperative on behalf of the owners.

 Co-ops are based on values not unlike those we subscribe to individually, including self-responsibility, democracy, equality, honesty and social responsibility.

 In addition to these common values, seven basic international principles serve as guidelines to provide a democratic structure for co-ops around the world.
 While adoption of these principles is not required, most co-ops choose to adopt them for their business.